Council tax support (CTS) is a discount from your council tax bill.

 - If you have more than £10,000 in capital you're automatically not entitled to CTS.

 - There will no longer be a deduction made for adults other than you and your partner living in your household.
 This was previously known as a non-dependent deduction.

 - For people who are self-employed we'll calculate your income from either year-end accounts or day books (if you don't have year-end accounts).
 If you've been trading for more than 12 months and your earnings are less than the national living wage rate at 35 hours for a couple or 16 hours for a single person, we'll use an assumed income of 35 or 16 hours at the national living wage rate.
 This is known as the minimum income floor.
 This will not apply to single parents with children under the age of 5.

-Please view our council tax support scheme for working age applicants document for full details of the scheme.
+Please see our guidance for council tax support for working age applicants for full details of the scheme.